Endangered Cacti in Arizona

 Science Center Objects

 Arizona is the home to at least 10 cacti that are listed as endangered, threatened, or under conservation agreement.
-Land use and management activities that occur on federal, and to some extent state, lands on which the cacti occur require consultation among the U.S. Fish and Wildlife Agency (USFWS), the agency managing the land on which the cacti is growing, and the party proposing an activity on that land, if not the managing agency.
+Land use and management activities that occur on federal, and to some extent state, lands on which the cacti occur require consultation among the U.S. Fish and Wildlife Service (USFWS), the agency managing the land on which the cacti is growing, and the party proposing an activity on that land, if not the managing agency.
 USGS scientists are often asked to provide scientific input to the USFWS and/or the managing agency to help guide their consultation on proposed actions or to provide up-to-date data on the health of the cactus populations.
 SBSC scientists are conducting studies on two endangered cacti: the Arizona hedgehog cactus and the Pima pineapple cactus.